-9. How to Appeal a Decision
+9. How to appeal a decision

-If you applied for assistance with home to school transport and your child is not offered assistance or the transport being provided is unsuitable, you do have a right to challenge the decision through the appeals process.
+If you applied for travel assistance and your child is not offered assistance or the transport being provided is unsuitable, you do have a right to challenge the decision through the appeals process.
 This guide will take you through the appeals process.